telerik/winforms-docs/richtexteditor/getting-started/formatting-api.md

 __RadRichTextEditor__ supports headers and footers.
 They are represented through separate instances of __RadRichTextEditor__.
 When a document has headers and footers you can use the __ActiveDocumentEditor__ property of __RadRichTextEditor__ to get the editor instance where the caret is currently situated.

 >tip You can find more about the Header and Footer functionality in [this article]({%slug winforms/richtexteditor-/features/headers-and-footers%}).
 >

-The following example inserts the word "text" at the CaretPosition.
+The following example inserts the word "text" at the **CaretPosition**.

 {{source=..\SamplesCS\RichTextEditor\GettingStarted\FormatingAPI.cs region=insert}}
 {{source=..\SamplesVB\RichTextEditor\GettingStarted\FormatingAPI.vb region=insert}}